GallowayLabMIT/protocols/docs/protocols/biochem_and_analytics/genomics_sequencing/RCMC.rst

     c.
 Place the tubes on the magnet and separate the beads.
 Move the **supernatant** to a new tube.
     d.
 Add 0.15x of the initial volume (12 µL) of SPRI beads to the supernatant.
 Mix well by pipetting and  incubate at room temperature for 1 minute.
     e.
 Place the tubes on the magnet and separate the beads. **Remove** the supernatant.
     f.
-With the tubes still on the magnet, add 200 µL of 80% ethanol, incubate for 30 seconds, then remove the ethanol.
+With the tubes still on the magnet, add 200 µL of **freshly prepared** 80% ethanol, incubate for 30 seconds, then remove the ethanol.
 Repeat this wash step
     g.
 Use a P10 pipette to remove residual ethanol, while the tubes are still on the magnet.
     h.
 Wait for the beads to dry, not longer than 5 minutes.
 The beads should go from "shiny" to "matte".
     i.
 Elute by adding 32 µL 0.1xTE.
 Take the tubes off the magnet and mix well.
 After a 1 minute incubation, place back on the magnet until the beads are pelleted.